leepeffer/pluggy-ofx-export/README.md

 3. Navigate to the API section
 4. Generate your Client ID and Client Secret
 5. Connect your financial institutions to get Item IDs

+**📚 Helpful Tutorial**: For a detailed step-by-step guide on setting up Pluggy credentials, check out the [Actual Budget Pluggy.ai Setup Guide](https://actualbudget.org/docs/experimental/pluggyai) - it provides excellent instructions for the entire process!